FIVE MOST SURPRISING FINDS

 Three facts dismantle this argument.
 First — Melzer’s research proved that access to payday lending makes borrowers worse off.
 More missed rent.
 More delayed medical care.
 More job loss (QJE, 2011).
 The “service” creates more emergencies than it solves.
 Second — Postal banking operated in the United States from 1911 to 1967, serving precisely these populations at non-predatory rates through 31,000 USPS locations.
 The alternative existed.
 It was defunded.
 Third — Grameen America provides microloans at 15% APR — one-twenty-sixth the cost of a payday loan — and does so profitably (Grameen America, 2023).
 The industry’s argument that 391% is necessary is a lie told by people making billions from the lie.

-Steven Graves demonstrated that the industry’s location decisions are not random market outcomes (Graves, Professional Geographer, 2003).
-They are strategic deployments into communities where three conditions converge.
+Steven Graves demonstrated that the industry’s location decisions are not random market outcomes (Graves, Professional Geographer, 2003) but rather strategic deployments into communities where three conditions converge.

 Payday Lender Density — Black vs. White Zip Codes (Income-Controlled)